 Visiting Dublin, Ireland wouldn’t be complete without going to the top of the city to have a pint of ‘The Black Stuff,’ but we almost didn’t make it before the doors closed for the day.
-We had been traveling around the city by bus all day visiting the sites, and we figured the best place to end our last day in the city would be at the Guinness Storehouse.
+When planning our trip to Ireland we had quite a number of things on our list to see and do.
+We spent the day traveling around the city all day, both by walking and via the hop on / off bus visiting the sites, and we figured the best place to end our day in the city would be at the Guinness Storehouse.

-As we stand in the rain waiting for the bus outside of St. Patrick’s cathedral, we realize that the bus is really late; and no one seemed to know why it wasn’t coming.
+As we stand in the rain waiting for the bus outside of St. Patrick’s cathedral, we realize that the bus seemed to be running late; and no one seemed to know why it wasn’t coming.
+We always tend to cram things into our trips, so our schedule for sightseeing in Dublin was tight.
 Looking at our watches, it appears that we are going to miss the last entry into the Guinness Storehouse!

-After a bit exploring, we are ready to have our free pint of Guinness (included with admission) before they close.
-So unfortunately, we needed to skip a couple of the museum floors.
-Our last stop is the Gravity Bar on the very top level.
+After a bit exploring, we are ready to have our free pint of Guinness (included with our admission ticket) before the bar closed.
+So sadly, we needed to skip a couple of the museum floors so we would have time to enjoy our drinks.
+Our last stop is the Gravity Bar on the very top level of the museum.

 When the elevator opens, we immediately feel like we are entering a roof-top party (enclosed by glass).
 There is a full 360 degree view of Dublin, the best view in the city by far!
 Liz and I make our way to the bar and admire the careful way the bartenders poured our Guinness.
 Yes it is an art form.

-If we would have waited for that bus, who knows if we would have made it here on time.
+If we would have waited for that bus, who knows if we would have made it to the Guinness Storehouse on time.
 We may have missed out on this experience, and that would have been a shame.
 So sometimes, it’s necessary to change the plan.
-Cheers!!!